On the Graph Theory of Majority Illusions: Theoretical Results and Computational Experiments: Preliminaries

+In such opinion networks (or colored graphs), three types of information can be distinguished.
+First, every node has an individual opinion.
+Second, every node has a majority opinion in its neighborhood, the \emph{local majority opinion}.
+And third, there is the \emph{global} majority opinion, the majority opinion in the entire network.
+Any two of these three types of opinions can be in agreement or not.
+We systematize and illustrate all possible relations between the above types of opinions in Table \ref{tab:options}.
 Different fields have been studying disagreement between the different types of information mentioned above.
-On the one hand, in social network science and social choice theory, an agent is under \emph{majority illusion} when its neighborhood majority disagrees with the global majority \cite{Lerman2016, Grandi2022}.
-On the other hand, graph theory has concerned itself with the disagreement between a node's color and the color of its neighbors: a proper coloring requires that no two adjacent nodes are of the same color, that is, that everybody disagrees with all of their neighbors.
-A generalisation of that concept is that of majority-coloring \cite{Anholcer2020,Bosek2019,Kreutzer2017}, where no agent agrees with most of its neighbors, i.e., where all agents are facing what we call a local \emph{majority opposition}.
-In such a situation, one might have the impression that they belong to a global minority.
-For instance, in Figure \ref{fig:maj-ill-example} all nodes might have this impression, while it is only true for the blue ones.
-When all agents are under this impression, then some of them must be mistaken, it must be some sort of illusion.
-Clearly, the two concepts of majority illusion and opposition are related.
-In this paper, we explore this relation to get results about majority illusions.
+On the one hand, in social network science and social choice theory, an agent is under \emph{majority illusion} when the majority of its neighbors disagrees with the global majority \cite{Grandi2022,Lerman2016}.
+In contrast, graph theory has concerned itself with the disagreement between a node's color and the color of its neighbors: a proper coloring requires that no two adjacent nodes are of the same color, that is, that everybody disagrees with all of their neighbors.
+A generalisation of that concept is that of majority coloring \cite{Anholcer2020,Bosek2019,Kreutzer2017}, where no agent is of the same color as most of its neighbors.
+We call the local disagreement faced by an agent in a majority coloring \textit{majority opposition}.
+In such a situation, one might get the impression that they belong to a global minority.
+For instance, in Figure \ref{fig:maj-ill-example} all nodes are under majority opposition so all nodes might have the impression of belonging to a global minority, while it is only true for the blue ones.
+When \emph{all} agents are under the impression that they belong to the minority, then some of them must be mistaken, it must be some sort of illusion.
+Clearly, the concepts of majority illusion and majority opposition are related.
+In the first part of this paper (Section \ref{sec:arbitrary-networks}), we explore this very relation to obtain results about majority illusions.